 Signing up for Fastbreak is free and only takes a minute or two, so there's absolutely no reason not to do it.

-At many major airports, Fastbreak offers a similar experience to Avis Preferred: proceed directly to the lot, choose your own car, drive to the exit gate, and show your license.
+At many major airports, Budget Fastbreak offers a similar experience to Avis Preferred.
+You proceed directly to the lot, choose your own car, drive to the exit gate, and show your license.
 Budget terms these "Fastbreak Choice" locations.
-Budget is probably the cheapest agency to consistently offer this type of service; its chief competitor, Alamo, actually removed that service several years ago, leaving only Budget plus the top-tier brands (Avis, Hertz, and National) with the ability to reserve and go straight to a car without doing anything else.
+Budget is probably the most price-conscious agency to consistently offer this type of service, since its chief competitor, Alamo, removed that service several years ago.
+That left Budget and the top-tier brands (Avis, Hertz, and National) offering customers the ability to reserve and go straight to a car without passing the rental counter.

-At smaller locations, which Budget terms "Fastbreak Counter" locations, the process involves stopping at a rental counter to show your license and retrieve your keys.
-Depending on the size, these locations will either have dedicated Fastbreak counters or priority Fastbreak lines, so waits shouldn't be too long.
+At smaller locations, which Budget terms "Fastbreak Counter" locations, you need to stop briefly at a rental counter to show your license and retrieve your keys.
+Depending on its size, these locations will either have dedicated Fastbreak counters or priority Fastbreak lines, so waits are not too long.

-Note that using a Budget Bucks certificate prevents you from earning credit towards another one, which effectively reduces the value of the certificate by half ($12.50).
-Also, you can't use a Budget Bucks certificate if you also use another coupon code on your rental—and since AutoSlash has coupons for Budget on file that give free days, take $25 off (without restricting you from earning more Budget Bucks), or even in some cases take as much as $75 off, Budget Bucks certificates are really only useful on rentals that other coupons don't usually work on (like some one-day or one-way rentals).
+Caveat: Using a Budget Bucks certificate prevents you from earning credit towards another one, which effectively reduces the value of the certificate by half.
+Also, you can't use a Budget Bucks certificate if you also use another coupon code on your rental—and since AutoSlash has coupons for Budget on file that give free days, take $25 off (without restricting you from earning more Budget Bucks), or even in some cases take as much as $75 off, Budget Bucks certificates are really only useful on rentals when other coupons don't work, such as one-day or one-way rentals.
 That's a pretty big potential "gotcha."